JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/data-types.md

 * `String`
 * `Derived` (Array, slice, map, struct, pointer, function, interface, channel)

+`Data structures` are arrays, slices, maps and structs.
+They store data.

 `Reference types` are slice, map and channel, meaning they are passed by reference/address.
-Reference types are build upon an underlining `data structure` (stores data).
+Reference types are build upon an underlining data structure (stores data).
 We are passing the address of these underlying data structures.
 Also can use use _make_ to initialize reference type before use.

-`Data structures` are arrays, slices, maps and structs.
-They are types that allow us to store data.

 ## BOOLEAN